 $120 Follow-ups: 45-60 minutes, including follow-up intake and treatment.

-$175 Facial Rejuvenation Acupuncture Initial intake: approximately an hour and a half, including health history and treatment.
+$190 Facial Rejuvenation Acupuncture Initial intake: 60-90 minutes, including health history and treatment.

-$120 Facial Rejuvenation Acupuncture Follow-up: approximately 45 minutes to an hour, including follow-up intake and treatment.
+$130 Facial Rejuvenation Acupuncture Follow-up: 45-60 minutes, including follow-up intake and treatment.

-$165 Initial Traditional Chinese Herbal Consultation Only: approximately 1 hour, including health history and herbal prescription.
+$165 Initial Traditional Chinese Herbal Consultation Only: 45-60 minutes, including health history and herbal prescription.

-$75 Traditional Chinese Herbal Consultation/follow-up (in addition to Acupuncture treatment): approximately 15-20 minutes added onto your existing appointment.
+$85 Traditional Chinese Herbal Consultation/follow-up: 10-20 minutes.
 Fee includes drug, herb interaction research, diagnosis and prescription of customized formula.
 Fee does NOT include price of herbs.

 Treatments may include one or a combination of therapies listed below: